Stanford Alzheimer’s Disease Research Center

 - Purpose: state the goal and specific objectives of the proposed research; clearly describe the question to be addressed.
 Also indicate the length of fellowship proposed (1 or 2 years) with brief justification.

-- Background: explain scientific rationale for project; describe how research will advance knowledge in AD and ADRD field.
+- Background: Explain scientific rationale for project; describe innovative features of your project; describe how research will advance knowledge in AD and ADRD field.

 - Methods and Research Plan: Outline proposed study design methods.